The following information was submitted by the Gastroenterology-Transplant Hepatology Pilot Oversight Committee

-- My gastroenterology program is not associated with an accredited transplant hepatology fellowship.
-Can I transfer to another program after the second year in order to participate in the pilot?
+My GI program is not associated with an ACGME-accredited transplant hepatology fellowship program.
+Can a fellow transfer to another program after the second year in order to participate in the pilot?

-Inform your gastroenterology fellowship program director as early as possible of your interest.
-You and your program director will be responsible for ensuring that most clinical gastroenterology requirements are completed by the end of the second year and that you are on a trajectory to achieve competency in gastroenterology by the end of the third year, taking into account that the third year will necessarily be focused on development of competency in transplant hepatology.
-In practice, this means that most, if not all, clinical gastroenterology requirements must be completed by the end of the second year.
+Fellows should inform their GI fellowship program director as early as possible of their interest, and program directors should notify the Pilot Steering Taskforce as early as possible (generally in the first year of GI fellowship).
+The prospective pilot fellow and both GI and transplant hepatology program directors are responsible for ensuring that most clinical GI requirements are completed by the end of the second year and that the prospective pilot fellow is on a trajectory to achieve competence in GI by the end of the third year, taking into account that the third year will be focused on development of competence in transplant hepatology.
+In practice, this means that most, if not all, clinical GI requirements must be completed by the end of the second year.
 It is not necessary to include five months of general hepatology training in the first two years but some hepatology training is required before entering the pilot year.
-(See “Does the pilot fellow need to complete the five months of required clinical hepatology training during the first two years of gastroenterology fellowship before beginning the pilot year?” below.)

-If your program has selected you as a potential pilot fellow, you and your program director will need to formally apply to the Pilot Steering Committee program during your second year.
-Application materials can be obtained from your transplant hepatology program director.
-The Pilot Steering Committee will review the application and issue formal approval, at which time your name will be forwarded to ABIM for tracking and certification purposes.
+The GI and transplant hepatology program directors and prospective pilot fellow need to formally apply to the Pilot Steering Taskforce during the fellow's second year.
+An announcement will be made on the Program Directors' Listserv when applications are available.
+At that time, application materials are forwarded to program directors upon request from the Pilot Steering Taskforce.
+The Pilot Steering Taskforce will review the application materials and issue formal approval, at which time the fellow's name will be forwarded to ABIM for tracking and certification purposes.
 This is not a competitive process; all fellows who meet the criteria will be approved.

-- Can I be approved for the pilot before or during my first year of GI fellowship?
+Can a fellow be approved for the pilot before or during the first year of GI fellowship?

-No. The criteria for entry into the pilot include a determination by the Gastroenterology Clinical Competency Committee that the fellow is on a trajectory to achieve competence in Gastroenterology by the end of the third year.
-This generally cannot be determined prior to the start of Gastroenterology fellowship and is best assessed late in the first year or early during the second year of fellowship.
-In cases where the fellow is not on a trajectory to achieve competence in Gastroenterology by the end of the third year, as determined by his/her performance by the end of the first year or the beginning of the second year, that fellow will not be allowed to enroll in the pilot program.
+No. The criteria for entry into the pilot include a determination by the GI Clinical Competency Committee that the fellow is on a trajectory to achieve competence in GI by the end of the third year.
+This generally cannot be determined prior to the start of GI fellowship and is best assessed late in the first year or early during the second year of fellowship.
+In cases where the fellow is not on a trajectory to achieve competence in GI by the end of the third year, as determined by his/her performance by the end of the first year or the beginning of the second year, that fellow will not be allowed to enroll in the pilot program.

-- Can the Gastroenterology Training Exam (GTE) be used as a selection criterion for entry into the pilot program?
+Can the GI Training Exam (GTE) be used as a selection criterion for entry into the pilot program?

 No. The GTE is a formative exam used for continuous improvement of the fellow and the program.
 It should not be used to justify promotions or deny advancement and it should not be used as a criterion for entry into the pilot program.

-- If I am accepted into the pilot, am I eligible to apply for the AASLD Advanced/Transplant Hepatology Fellowship Award?
+Is a pilot fellow eligible to apply for the AASLD Advanced/Transplant Hepatology Award?